-The Latin group was started in 2001 for people who had either never learned Latin or who were very rusty and seventeen years along, the group has become fairly proficient.
+The Latin group was started in 2001 for people who had either never learned Latin or who were very rusty and eighteen years along, the group has become fairly proficient.
 Group members are expected to prepare/ translate 30-40 lines before each meeting, and at the meetings we take turns to read aloud and translate.
 There is ample opportunity for discussion and looking into the background of what we are working on.
 We do have some diversions, for example playing “Call my Bluff” using Latin words and our annual Saturnalia celebration is becoming a tradition.

 Notwithstanding the above, we have been able to incorporate members into the group who do not have recent experience of studying Latin, but this does require a degree of commitment and hard work from them.